A German Immigrant Girl Shares Her Adventure

 I was most grateful for this kindness and strove in every way to manifest my appreciation of it, but for me, there was no forgetfulness, no joy.

-One day, when I had so far recovered from my illness as to be able to walk about the house, I went to the bay window, which with me had always been a favorite spot, in the hope of seeing something that, to some extent at least, would help to disperse the gloom that rested upon my mind.
+One day, when I had so far recovered from my illness as to be able to walk about the house, I went to the bay window, which I had always been a favorite spot, in the hope of seeing something that, to some extent at least, would help to disperse the gloom that rested upon my mind.

-But as I cast my weary eyes over the bright scene without, it served only to remind rue of my childhood's happy, innocent days and make me sadder, if possible, than before.
+But as I cast my weary eyes over the bright scene, it served only to remind rue of my childhood's happy, innocent days and make me sadder, if possible, than before.
 Moreover, it was the same place where, a few months earlier, my father had so earnestly striven to lead me to the Savior.

 With this feeling, I opened the book, and on the page to which I opened a leaf was turned down to the following verse: "Come unto me, alt ye that labor and are heavily laden, and I will give you rest."